Once upon a time, there was a band called the Creedence Clearwater Revival. They did quite alright for themselves, for a while anyways.

 “Fantasy own the songs and they’re supposed to pay me as the songwriter, but I’ve had to fight to get royalties from 1980 and every year after that.
 Basically, to get paid I had to sue them, that was their stance.”

 What a sad, sad story.
 And of course, we don’t even know half of the full truth of all of the bitterness and poor conducting of business.

-All I can say is thank you to all of them for their contributions to the music industry and especially for pumping out some amazing records... and to get their shit together and stop acting like babies.
+All I can say is thank you to all of them for their contributions to the music industry and especially for pumping out some amazing records… and to get it together and stop acting like babies.